Delaware C-Corp vs Nigerian Ltd: VC Fundraising Guide

 When a Nigerian Ltd/Gte fits

 Local market focus.
-A founder whose customers are Nigerian businesses or consumers, whose revenue is denominated in Naira, and whose operations are entirely within Nigeria has no structural reason to form a Delaware C-Corp.
-The CAC registration is faster, cheaper, and governed by familiar local law.
-CAMA 2020 modernized the Companies Act significantly — single-director companies are now permitted, minimum share capital requirements were reduced, and electronic filing was introduced.
+If your customers are Nigerian businesses or consumers, your revenue is in Naira, and operations are entirely within Nigeria, there is no structural reason to form a Delaware C-Corp.
+CAC registration is faster, cheaper, and governed by familiar law.
+CAMA 2020 modernized things quite a bit: single-director companies are now allowed, minimum share capital dropped, and electronic filing works.

 Nigerian angel investors.
 Lagos Angel Network, Ventures Platform, and other local angel groups invest in Nigerian entities.
-Their investment agreements, shareholder protections, and due diligence processes are designed around CAMA 2020.
-A founder raising a ₦10–50 million angel round from local investors does not need a Delaware C-Corp.
+Their agreements, shareholder protections, and due diligence are all designed around CAMA 2020.
+A founder raising a โฆ10-50 million angel round from local investors does not need a Delaware C-Corp.

 Government contracts, grants, and incentives.
-NITDA grants, Bank of Industry loans, the Nigeria Startup Act registration, Tony Elumelu Foundation funding, and government procurement contracts all require a locally registered entity.
-A Delaware C-Corp cannot access these programs.
+NITDA grants, Bank of Industry loans, Nigeria Startup Act registration, Tony Elumelu Foundation funding, government procurement contracts: all require a locally registered entity.
+A Delaware C-Corp cannot access any of them.

 Regulatory-dependent sectors.
-Fintech companies requiring a CBN license, insurance startups needing NAICOM registration, or healthcare companies requiring NAFDAC approval all operate through Nigerian entities.
-The regulatory license attaches to the local entity.
+Fintech needing a CBN license, insurance startups needing NAICOM registration, healthcare companies needing NAFDAC approval: the regulatory license attaches to the local entity.
+No way around it.

 The flip structure: how Nigerian unicorns organized their entities

-The "flip" — also called a restructuring, corporate inversion, or holding company insertion — is the mechanism that connects the local operating entity to an international holding entity.
-The pattern:
+The "flip" (also called a restructuring or holding company insertion) connects the local operating entity to an international holding entity.
+Two layers:

-- Delaware holding company (C-Corp registered with Delaware Division of Corporations) — holds equity in the Nigerian entity, raises international capital, issues stock options to global team
+- Delaware holding company (C-Corp) holds equity in the Nigerian entity, raises international capital, issues stock options to the global team

-Flutterwave operates this structure.
-The Delaware holding company (Flutterwave Inc.) raised from investors including Y Combinator, Tiger Global, and Avenir.
-The Nigerian operating entity (Flutterwave Technology Solutions Ltd) holds the CBN payment license and operates the local payment infrastructure.
+Flutterwave runs this structure.
+Flutterwave Inc. (Delaware) raised from YC, Tiger Global, and Avenir.
+Flutterwave Technology Solutions Ltd (Nigeria) holds the CBN payment license and runs the local payment infrastructure.

-Moniepoint, Kuda, and Opay each have variations of this structure — a non-Nigerian holding entity (Delaware, Cayman, or UK) sitting above the Nigerian operating company.
+Moniepoint, Kuda, and Opay each have variations: a non-Nigerian holding entity (Delaware, Cayman, or UK) sitting above the Nigerian operating company.

 Timing the flip

 Before funding (pre-flip).
-The founder incorporates the Delaware C-Corp, then structures the Nigerian entity as a wholly owned subsidiary.
+You incorporate the Delaware C-Corp first, then structure the Nigerian entity as a wholly owned subsidiary.
 International investors invest in the Delaware entity.
-This is the cleanest approach — no existing cap table needs restructuring, no minority shareholder consents are needed, and the Delaware entity is the original investment vehicle.
+Cleanest approach: no cap table restructuring, no minority shareholder consents, Delaware entity is the original investment vehicle from day one.

-YC and most US accelerators expect this structure at the time of application.
-Stripe Atlas and Firstbase both facilitate this path — they form the Delaware C-Corp, and the founder separately maintains or creates the Nigerian operating entity underneath.
+YC and most US accelerators expect this at the time of application.
+Stripe Atlas and Firstbase both handle this path: they form the Delaware C-Corp, and you separately maintain or create the Nigerian operating entity underneath.

 After funding (post-flip).
-The founder has already raised on the Nigerian entity, has local shareholders, and now needs to restructure for an international raise.
-This is more complex:
+You have already raised on the Nigerian entity, have local shareholders, and now need to restructure for an international round.
+Messier:

 - A new Delaware C-Corp is formed

-- The Nigerian entity's shareholders exchange their shares for shares in the Delaware entity
+- Nigerian entity shareholders exchange their shares for shares in the Delaware entity

 - The Nigerian entity becomes a subsidiary of the Delaware C-Corp